 “I appeal to you, in the name of a heart-bleeding father! -- in the name of a heart-broken mother! -- in the name of a crushed and suffering people! -- in the name of him who surrendered his liberty that others might be free! --in the name of Justice! -- and in the name of God! -- Pause not, faint not, rest not, until right is established.
 Undo the work of darkness.
 Break the bonds of Tyranny.
 Open the prison doors.
 You may do this without other than the force of Truth, without other than the force of Right, Without other than the force of Law! -- If we cannot do this, we are SLAVES.”

 Later in life, when posing for a portrait, Stillwell’s likeness could not be captured in a pleasing way until the artist made mention of the Dorr War.
 At this reference, the painter’s “subject’s blood pressure went up, his face suffused with color, a new look of determination came into his eyes.
 Noticing this personality change, [the artist] kept [Stillwell] discussing politics all through the sittings, with the result that in the portrait he appears as rosy and rugged as an English country squire."

-Note on Location: 17 Canal Walk is the former location of Stillwell's bookstore.
+This location at 17 Canal Walk is the former location of Stillwell's bookstore.